Chris Green (politician): Political career

 Prior to winning Bolton West, Green had contested Manchester Withington at the 2010 general election, coming third with 11.1% of the vote.

 At the 2015 general election, Green regained the Bolton West constituency for the Conservatives with a majority of 801 votes, the seat having been held by Labour since 1997.
 With the inclusion of the Borough of Wigan ward of Atherton within the constituency in 2010, he is the first Conservative MP to represent a seat in the Wigan area since 1974.

 At the 2017 general election he increased his majority and vote share.
 In the 2019 general election, his majority grew to 8,855 votes, an increase of 7.4% on the 2017 general election.

 In 2016, he introduced a Private Member's Bill, Representation of the People (Voter Proof of Identity), requiring those on the electoral register to produce proof of identity at polling stations before voting to combat electoral fraud.
 The policy was later included in the 2017 Conservative manifesto.

 During the 2015–2017 Session of Parliament, Green was elected to serve on the Science and Technology Select Committee.
 In 2017, he was elected to serve on the Work and Pensions Select Committee.
-He formerly sat on the Home Affairs Select Committee prior to the 2019 general election and since March 2022, he has been a member of the Backbench Business Committee.
+He formerly sat on the Home Affairs Select Committee prior to the 2019 general election and was a member of the Backbench Business Committee from March 2022.

 On 3 February 2016, Green held a Westminster Hall debate on Government investment in cycling.
 The preceding online digital debate, also held by Green, reached more than 2.1 million Twitter accounts—the highest number ever for a House of Commons digital debate.

-During the 2016 EU Referendum, he supported Brexit, arguing as follows: "It is clear to me that the European Union will not reform and so I believe the United Kingdom should once again become an independent sovereign state.
+During the 2016 EU Referendum, he supported Brexit, arguing as follows: "It is clear to me that the European Union will not reform and so I believe the United Kingdom should once again become an independent sovereign state".